rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 ## 3. Load Configuration Script

-Rsvim chooses a local directory as its configuration home, and a `rsvim.js` (or `rsvim.ts`) script file as configuration entry.
+Rsvim chooses a local directory as its configuration home, and a `rsvim.js` (or `rsvim.ts`) script file as its configuration entry.

+Rsvim will execute the `rsvim.{js,ts}` configuration entry as a normal javascript script.

 There're several locations for user to choose: